LukasMartc/Proyecto1_LandingDeVenta/README.md

 ### Demo

-You can see the demo of this project on the following link: [TGIF](https://astounding-souffle-3d70f4.netlify.app/)
+You can see the demo of this project on the following link: [Viajes Itour](https://astounding-souffle-3d70f4.netlify.app/)

 ### Installation 🔧